The Rights of Privately Sponsored Refugees

 - be told that you can apply for provincial social assistance.

 Depending on the circumstances of the case, there may be some consequences to the sponsoring group.
-For example, they may have to pay the government back for the government funding or provincial social assistance that you receive.
+For example, they may have to pay the government back for the government funding or provincial social assistance that they receive.
 It is important to remember that solutions and consequences are determined on a case-by-case basis by IRCC.

 What should you do if you are being mistreated, exploited or abused?